Black-hooded coucal

 The black-hooded coucal (Centropus steerii) is a species of cuckoo in the family Cuculidae.
-It is endemic to Mindoro in the Philippines and is one of the most endangered birds in the country.
+It is endemic to Mindoro in the Philippines and is one of the most endangered birds in the country and is the only critically endangered coucal in the world.
 It is threatened by habitat loss and trapping.

-Description
+Description and taxonomy

 EBird describes the bird as "A large, long-tailed bird of lowland primary forest on Mindoro with a brown back and belly, dark wings with brown-edged feathers, a dark tail with a bluish iridescence, and a black hood with some light streaking on the back of the neck.
 Note the strong curved bill.
 Similar to Philippine coucal, but has a brown rather than black belly and is restricted to primary forest rather than more open habitats.
 Song is a descending series of very deep hoots."

+While there are no sexual dimorphism in terms of plummage, females are around 20% larger than males.

+It is considered to be a sister species to the Black-faced coucal and the Short-toed coucal.
+It is monotypic.

+Ecology and behavior

+Its diet has not yet been recorded at all but presumed to have the typical coucal diet of mostly insects and occasionally small reptiles and amphibians.

+There is no information about its breeding habits and nesting.

 Habitat and conservation status

+Its natural habitat is tropical moist lowland forest up to 750 meters above sea level where it frequents areas with tangled thickets and dense bamboo.
+It does not seem to be able to tolerate secondary growth where it is replaced by the Philippine coucal.